Pirates vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Marcus Stroman (8-4) to the mound for his 16th start this season.
+- The Cubs will send Kyle Hendricks (2-2) to the mound for his sixth start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his seventh consecutive quality start.
+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Stroman has pitched five or more innings in six straight games and will look to extend that streak.
+- Hendricks has four starts in a row of five innings or more.

-- He has finished five appearances without allowing an earned run in 15 chances this season.
+- He has one appearance this season with zero earned runs allowed out of his five chances this season.

 |Opponent